16 Activities for Boys

 11. Nature Activities

-One of the greatest gifts a parent can give a child is an appreciation of the world of nature.
-Most children are naturally fascinated by the outdoors, but you can help your son grow in knowledge and appreciation of the world around us.
+One of the greatest gifts a parent can give a child is an appreciation of the natural world.
+Most children are typically fascinated by the outdoors, but you can help your boy grow in knowledge and respect for the environment.

 • Birdwatching.
-Whether you live in the city or country, birds are all around us.
+Whether you live in the city or the countryside, birds are all around us.
 Kids get excited about common birds, and they can learn a lot from watching them.
 Buy them an inexpensive set of binoculars and a field guide, and they are good to go.
-The Audubon Society has more advice about birding with kids and some recommendations for kids’ field guides.
+The Audubon Society has more advice about birding with kids and some recommendations on field guides for them.

 • Collecting.
 Children are natural collectors.
 Why not encourage your son to collect something from nature instead of toys?
-Interesting rocks, seed pods, and bones make good collections.
-You can also look for animal tracks and photograph them or even cast them with plaster.
+Interesting rocks, seed pods, and plants make good collections.
+You can also look for animal tracks and photograph them, or even cast them with plaster.
 Insects, amphibians, and reptiles can be captured and observed for short periods of time before they are released back into the wild.

 12. Museums and Zoos